lettre/lettre/examples/README.md

 This folder contains examples showing how to use lettre in your own projects.

 ## Examples
-- [file_html.rs] - Create an HTML email and store in a local directory using `FileTransport`.
+- [file_html.rs] - Create an HTML email and store it in a local directory using `FileTransport`.
 - [smtp.rs] - Send an email using a local SMTP daemon on port 25 as a relay.
 - [smtp_tls.rs] - Send an email over SMTP encrypted with TLS and authenticating with username and password.
 - [smtp_starttls.rs] - Send an email over SMTP with STARTTLS and authenticating with username and password.